dltj/dltj-blog/_posts/2022-01-22-python-structlog-for-aws-lambda-cloudwatch.md

 ---
-title: "A Better Structlog Processor for Python for CLoudWatch Logs Using AWS Lambda"
+title: "A Better Structlog Processor for Python for CloudWatch Logs Using AWS Lambda"
 categories:
 - Raw Technology
 tags: